abhineet123/MTF/ReadMe.md

 		- Set appropriate locations for `EIGEN_INCLUDE_DIRS`, `OPENCV_INCLUDE_DIRS` and `OPENCV_LIB_DIRS` in the makefile
 		- Set appropriate values for `BOOST_LIBS_SUFFIX`, and `OPENCV_LIBS_SUFFIX` based on the installed versions of the respective libraries
 		- if the Python interface is to be built, install [Python 2.7.x](https://www.python.org/downloads/windows/) and set appropriate values for `PYTHON_INCLUDE_DIR`, `PYTHON_LIBS_DIR`, `NUMPY_INCLUDE_DIR` and `MTF_PY_INSTALL_DIR`.
+		- Cmake build system currently does not work under Windows so the Make version must be used.

 * **Download** the source code as zip file or clone using `git clone https://github.com/abhineet123/MTF.git`.
 * MTF comes with both a [make](https://www.gnu.org/software/make/) and a [cmake](https://cmake.org/) build system where the former is recommended for developers/contributors as it offers finer level of control while the latter is for users of the library who only want to install it once (or when the former does not work).
 For cmake, first use the [standard method](https://cmake.org/runningcmake/) (i.e. ``mkdir build && cd build && cmake ..``) to create the makefile and then use one of the make commands as specified below.